Paul Finebaum

-Paul Finebaum is an American sports author, former columnist, and television-radio personality.
-His primary focus is sports, particularly those in the Southeast.
-After many years as a reporter, columnist, and sports-talk radio host in the Birmingham area, Finebaum was hired by ESPN in 2013 for its new SEC Network.
-He produces a radio show out of the network's regional base in Charlotte, North Carolina.
+Paul Finebaum (born July 26, 1955) is an American sports author, former columnist, and television-radio personality.
+His primary focus is sports in the Southeast United States.
+After Finebaum spent many years as a reporter, columnist, and sports talk radio host in the Birmingham, Alabama, area, ESPN hired him in 2013 as a personality on the new SEC Network.
+Finebaum produces a radio show out of the network's regional base in Charlotte, North Carolina.

 Career

-News reporter
+News reporter career

-Finebaum arrived in Birmingham in 1980 and became a columnist and reporter for the Birmingham Post-Herald.
-Finebaum's work has earned him more than 250 national, regional, and area sports writing awards, including his stories on the recruitment of Alabama basketball player Buck Johnson.
-In 1993, he broke the story of Antonio Langham, a University of Alabama football player who signed a contract with a sports agent while playing for the school, which led to an NCAA probation for the school.
-Finebaum joined the Mobile Press Register in 2001 where he wrote a twice-weekly (later weekly) column with the column syndicated to other newspapers.
+Finebaum became a columnist and reporter for the Birmingham Post-Herald in 1980.
+Finebaum earned more than 250 national, regional, and area sports writing awards, including an award for his Alabama basketball player Buck Johnson recruitment stories.
+In 1993, he wrote the story of Antonio Langham, a University of Alabama football player who signed a contract with a sports agent while playing for the school, which led to an NCAA probation for the school.
+Finebaum joined the Mobile Press Register in 2001, where he wrote a twice-weekly (later weekly) column that was syndicated to other newspapers.
 Finebaum discontinued the column in December 2010.
 On September 1, Finebaum returned to writing with his first column for Sports Illustrated.

 Radio career

-Early career

 Finebaum started his radio appearances in the mid-1980s by giving morning commentary on the Mark and Brian Radio Show on WAPI-FM (I-95).
-After starting his own afternoon radio show a few years later on WAPI-AM, his program quickly became the highest-rated sport-talk show in Birmingham.
-In October 1993, Finebaum moved his sports-talk show to WERC.
+He later started his own afternoon radio show on WAPI-AM, which became the highest-rated sports talk show in Birmingham.
+In October 1993, Finebaum moved his sport talk show to WERC.